hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 CRFs methods can be seen as the discriminative analog of  generative Hidden Markov models.
 They can also be understood as a generalization of the logistic regression classifier to arbitrary graphical structures.

-Since our named-entity recognition task rely on predicting a label of each word based on context and not only on word's features.
-We will try CRFs methods, we will provide an implementations using [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/).
+Since our named-entity recognition task rely on predicting labels based on context and not only on each word's features, CRFs methods might be a good choice to begin with.

+We will try in the next section ton implement CRFs methods using [pycrfsuite](https://python-crfsuite.readthedocs.io/en/latest/).

 #### Implementation

 Now that we explained the motivation behind using CRFs model for Named Entity recognition, let's dive directly into code.
-We will see how to implement those methods on our dataset.

-First, we begin by calculating features for each word with a window of 3 words, which means that we also include features of next and previous words.
+First, we begin by calculating features for each word with a window of 3 words, which means that we also include features of next and previous word.

 Here, we calculate features like : word parts, POS tags, word dependencies, lemma, shape (the shape of the word, example: "CRFs" -> "XXXx"), and other boolean variables like : isupper (check if characters are in uppercase), istitle (check if the first character is in uppercase), isdigit (check whether the word consists of digits only), is_stop (check whether the word is a stop word), etc.